For more details on registering a death access the Lancashire County Council website, which includes details of how to register a death in this area.

 If you wish to have a non-religious funeral, the British Humanist Association will put you in touch with a local officiant.
 You may however wish to conduct the service yourself.
 The choice of music (if any) and wording should be discussed with the cemetery or crematorium to ensure enough time is available to perform the ceremony reverently.
 It is quite acceptable to bring the deceased to the cemetery and crematorium without having a service if you so wish.

 Some people find environmental issues are important and wish to consider the impact of disposal on the environment.
 Woodland burial is an option which may be chosen.
 This entails burial to a single depth in an area in which there are no memorials but will be landscaped as a woodland area.
 The area is usually maintained as a wildlife area - grass being left long and generally wild flowers seeds are sown.
 Some areas permit normal coffins to be interred, others only allow cardboard or willow coffins/containers, or shrouds.

 A full copy of the Cemeteries rules and regulations can be obtained by contacting us.

 When you purchase a grave you are issued with a deed granting the grave owner exclusive right of burial for 100 years (subject to the conditions then in force).
 This deed must be produced whenever the grave is to be opened for an interment.
 The loss of the deed could cause delay and inconvenience, and could result in the council refusing to re-open the said grave.
 Please ensure it is kept in a secure place.

 When the grave has to be re-opened for an interment, the deed must be handed to your Funeral Director, who will then make all the necessary arrangements with us.
-The deed will be returned to the grave owner by the Cemeteries Office following the funeral.
+We will return the deed to the grave owner following the funeral.

 In the event of the interment being that of the grave owner the grave deed will be returned to the person who authorised the interment.
 An application must then be made within six months of the interment to transfer the grave ownership to the next of kin.